-Not all LL.M. programs are created equal.
-U.S. News and World Report publishes a yearly report on the best law schools in the United States that also ranks LL.M. programs.
-Resources such as these are available to help you research what law school excels both across the board and with respect to certain specialties.
-In considering an LL.M. program, examine the alternatives and speak with the schools' placement offices and find out the number of recent graduates who received job offers upon completion of their studies.
+Not all LLM programs are created equal.US News and World Report publishes a yearly report on the best law schools in the United States.
+Resources such as these are available to help you research what law school excels both across the board, and with respect to certain specialties.
+In considering an LLM program, do your due diligence and speak with the school's placement office and find out the number of recent graduates who received job offers upon completion of their studies.
 Find out which law firms came on campus to the school to actually recruit for attorneys from the program.
-Lastly, and perhaps most important, bear in mind that with the exception of a few truly top-ranked law schools such as Columbia or NYU, which probably have a number of law firms.
-Consequently, if you want to practice as a health care attorney in Florida, don't go for an LL.M. in health care law in Ohio.
+Lastly, and perhaps most importantly, bear in mind that, with the exception of a few truly top ranked law schools such as Columbia or N.Y.U. which probably have a number of law firms from several parts of the country recruiting on campus, most LL.M. programs only attract indigenous law firms.
+Consequently, if you want to practice as a healthcare attorney in Florida, don't go for an LLM in healthcare law in Ohio.
 No matter how successful that particular school's placement record is in Ohio, there is little chance a Florida firm will be knocking on your door.

-Is an LL.M. worth it?
-Find out in this article.
+Why get an LL.M. degree?
+Find out here.